obrel/nexus/README.md

 ### Docker Compose

-If you prefer containers (MySQL, Redis, and NATS must be accessible on localhost):
+If you prefer containers (includes all dependencies: MySQL, Redis, NATS, and automatic migrations):

 ```bash
 docker compose up --build